 Instead, the argument focussed on Moylan dividing people into two sides on whether his hoax ends justified the means.
-Supporters like Bob Brown identified Moylan’s action as necessary civil disobedience to expose ANZ’s investment in coal.
-The coalition’s Eric Abetz said the ends did not justify the means.
-He turned it into an attack on Lee Rhiannon and the Greens’ “extreme political tendencies.”
+Supporters like Bob Brown called it necessary civil disobedience to expose ANZ’s investment in coal.
+The coalition’s Eric Abetz turned it into an attack on Lee Rhiannon and the Greens’ “extreme political tendencies.”

-One thing is certain – Moylan planned his attack well.
-He put together a fake ANZ press template, a website and dummy email inbox online.
-The press release was a remarkable use of managerial language to frame an argument that would be quite unusual and brave in an Australian business context.
+Moylan planned his attack well.
+He put together a fake ANZ press template, a website and dummy email inbox.
+The press release was perfect managerial language to frame an argument that would be quite unusual and brave in an Australian business context.
 Moylan used the voice of ANZ Corporate Communications to announce the bank would not support the project.
 Toby Kent, “Group head of corporate sustainability” was quoted to say the company wouldn’t invest in coal projects that cause “significant dislocation of farmers, unacceptable damage to the environment, or social conflict.”
 The decision was made after “a careful analysis of reputational risks and analysis of the returns on this mine in the current climate of high volatility in the coal export market.”
-The released concluded with the statement ANZ was undertaking “a review of coal and gas investments on productive agricultural lands and areas of high biodiversity.”
+It concluded with the statement ANZ was undertaking “a review of coal and gas investments on productive agricultural lands and areas of high biodiversity.”

-The release was quickly picked up by AAP Newswire who failed to conduct any of the basic identity checks that would have exposed the hoax.
+The release was quickly picked up by AAP Newswire who failed to conduct any basic identity checks.
 At the bottom of the emails are phone numbers for Toby Kent and Joanne McCulloch “Media Relations Advisor” which would have quickly exposed this email as a hoax.
 A quick check of ANZ’s database of media releases would also have been enough to dispel, or at least doubt, the information.

-It was a dead duck without ANZ’s investment, and within minutes Whitehaven shares plunged almost 10 percent from $3.52 to $3.21.
+It was a dead duck without ANZ’s investment, and within minutes Whitehaven shares plunged from $3.52 to $3.21.
 Whitehaven Coal lost more than $276 million in market value.
 It capped off a bad year for the company since it merged with Nathan Tinkler’s Aston last April giving him 19.4 percent ownership.
-The share price has lost over half its value with CEO Tony Haggarty and the board blaming it on uncertainty due to Tinkler’s financial woes.
-Tinkler returned fire on Haggarty board saying he wanted to increase his holding not decrease it.
+The share price has lost over half its value with CEO Tony Haggarty and the board blaming it on Tinkler’s financial woes.
+Tinkler returned fire on Haggarty saying he wanted to increase his holding not decrease it.

 That plan may now be in tatters.
 The price did not recover until the real ANZ responded with a media release (pdf) entitled “Fraudulent media release regarding Whitehaven Coal”.
 This release (which looked remarkably like the fraudulent one) said ANZ remained “fully supportive of Whitehaven Coal.”

-At the end of trading, Whitehaven was 2c down on the day reflecting the fact there were other issues with the project.
-The damage done to Tinkler was estimated to be between $50m and $180m (assuming it wasn’t him who picked up the shares when they were on the rebound).
+At the end of trading, Whitehaven was 2c down on the day reflecting other issues with the project.
+The damage to Tinkler was estimated between $50m and $180m (assuming it wasn’t him who picked up the shares when they were on the rebound).

-Whatever the damage to Tinkler or Whitehaven, Moylan will suffer significant collateral damage.
+Moylan will suffer significant collateral damage.
 There is a strong prima facie case his actions were illegal according to Section 1041E of the Corporations Act 2001 (Cth).
 That act makes it an offence if a person makes a knowingly false statement likely to make people dispose of shares.
 The maximum jail term for individuals is 10 years, with fines of up to $495,000.
-Organisations face fines of up to $4.6 million.
+Organisations face fines to $4.6 million.

 Research fellow on ethics Edward Spence picked up on Abetz’s argument about ends and means.
 Spence said Moylan’s ethical failings were harmful to the “integrity of the digital informational environment”.
-This is the environment whose trustworthiness, Spence said “we all rely on to conduct our legitimate informational transactions.”
-We are not only biological beings, he said but also and increasingly informational beings.
+Its trustworthiness, Spence said “we all rely on to conduct our legitimate informational transactions.”
+We are not only biological beings, he said, but increasingly informational beings.
 “When the informational environment is harmed we are also harmed.”